 - Poison queue for invalid records and automated alerts.

-Transformations & identity resolution
+Transformations and identity resolution

 - Deterministic: external_id, hashed_email, domain equality.